cannatag/ldap3/docs/manual/source/tutorial.rst

 by the CCITT (now ITU-T), the International Committee for Telephone and Telegraphy (the venerable entity that gave us, among others, the fax and the modem protocols we used in the pre-Internet era).
 DAP was a very heavy and hard to implement protocol (either for the client and the server components) and was not accessible via TCP/IP.
 In 1993 a lighter access protocol was invented at the University of Michigan to act as a gateway to the DAP world.
 Afterwards followed server products that could understand LDAP directly and the gateway to DAP was soon cut off.
 LDAP v3 was first documented in 1997 and its documentation was revised in 2006.

 The ldap3 package
 =================

 ldap3 is a fully compliant LDAP v3 client library and follows the latest standard RFCs.
-It's written from scratch to be compatible with Python 2 and Python 3 and can be used on any machine where the Python interpreter can access the network via the standard library.
+It's written from scratch to be compatible with Python 2 and Python 3 and can be used on any machine where the Python interpreter can access the network via the Python standard library.

 Chances are that you find the ldap3 package already installed (or installable with the local package manager) on your machine, just try